09 Apr How is COVID-19 Affecting Cincinnati Parks?

 The restrooms will be regularly cleaned with the last cleaning of the day around 3:00 p.m.

-All Cincinnati Parks events are canceled from now until May 11th in accordance with guidelines from the state of Ohio.
+All Cincinnati Parks events requiring permits are cancelled from now through August 31st.
 Find a list below of any events that have been canceled or postponed in response to COVID-19 concerns.
 For more frequent updates, visit our Facebook, Twitter and Instagram pages.

 When visiting our parks, all general rules still apply.